1068

 What is Ferrous Ascorbate?

 Ferrous ascorbate is a synthetic chelate that pairs iron with vitamin C in a single molecule.
-This compound maintains its stability in the gastrointestinal tract.
-This makes it different from other iron supplements and ensures better iron delivery to your body.
-Ferrous ascorbate does more than deliver iron to the body it actively promotes red blood cell and haemoglobin production.
+This compound maintains its stability in the gastrointestinal tract, making it different from other iron supplements and ensuring better iron delivery to your body.
+Ferrous ascorbate does more than deliver iron to the body; it actively promotes red blood cell and haemoglobin production, which explains the key ferrous ascorbate and folic acid tablets uses.
 Vitamin C's role is vital as it enhances dietary iron absorption, maximising the supplement's effectiveness.
 The supplement boosts oxygen delivery throughout the body and supports cell growth and development.

 How Does Ferrous Ascorbate Work?